just214/eslint-config-gojutin/README.md

 ## Overwriting Rules

-Any rule that is included with this library can be easily overwritten using the `rules` property in your `eslint.rc` file:
+Any rule that is included with this library can be easily overwritten using the `rules` property in your `.eslintrc` or `.eslintrc.js` file:

 ```json
 {